 - If you depart soon you’ll be a pioneering traveller able to see the country at a time when other travellers will not

-- For those looking for some winter sun, the islands of South Thailand are hard to beat!
+- For those looking for some winter sun, the islands of South Thailand are hard to beat – Thailand holidays in 2022 will be very special!

 - Any trip booked with ETG is backed by our Covid Promise.
-Your deposit is fully refundable, and if Thailand remains on the red list when your travel date comes, you’ll be able to claim a full refund
+Your deposit is fully refundable, and if you can’t travel to Thailand due to lockdowns you’ll be able to claim a full refund